 Share This Article

-For a long time, it was said that parenting was a job that did not come with a manual and that once an adult becomes a parent, they would just “wing it”.
+For a long time, it was said that parenting was a job without a manual and that once you become a parent, you could just “wing it”.

-Often, “winging it” meant borrowing from their own experiences with their parents, instructions from the elders in the family, church or communities, and their inclinations based on the personalities of their children.
+However, often, “winging it” meant that we borrowed from our own experiences with our parents, or followed instructions from the elders in the family, churches or communities.

-Researchers studying parental practices – the behaviours that parents use to interact with their child(ren) (Kuppens & Ceulemans, 2019) – have found that some parental practices have shown to be more effective than others.
+Researchers studying parental styles have found that some parental practices have shown to be more effective than others.

 - Works with children’s strengths instead of picking at their weaknesses